Transfer Frequently Asked Questions (FAQs)

 - Science: firstname.lastname@example.org

 Are my transfer credits applicable to any program?

 Receiving transfer credit does not automatically imply that these credits can be applied to a particular program.
 Some programs have minimum grade requirements for a credit to apply (e.g. B.Sc. students must earn a minimum grade of C in all courses for their major).
 Each program has a provision for elective credit, but you may receive transfer credits for more electives that can be applied to your program.

 Do my prior credits factor into my grade point average (GPA) at Saint Mary’s University?

 The grades for transfer credit do not factor into your grade point average (GPA) or in the calculations for academic distinction.
-Credit awarded upon admission appears on your transcript with the name of the institution, course name, Saint Mary’s University equivalent and a grade of TR.
+Credit awarded upon admission appears on your transcript with the institution's name, course name, Saint Mary's University equivalent and a grade of TR.

 How can I appeal my evaluation?

 Who can I contact for more information?